 Ireland in no position to raise a hue and cry over Rice’s call

-For decades national team have benefited from service of players born and bred in Britain
+For decades national team have benefitted from service of players born and bred in Britain

-Declan Rice: has now chosen to play for the county of his birth, England.
-Photograph: David Klein/Reuters
+Declan Rice: has now chosen to play for the county of his birth.
+Photograph: Ryan Byrne/Inpho

 Martin O’Neill might well have had a point when he suggested that making a senior appearance should decide a player’s international future.